 SEE – SCHOOL PROGRAMS. – Explorer, Federation, Colonial, Indigenous, Early Melbourne, Marvellous Melbourne, Architecture, Street Art, Squizzy (Runner) and 30 more.

-Questions we pursue depending on time available:
+Questions we pursue depending on accessible venues and time available:

-What was Melbourne’s first manufactured product?
+What was Australia’s first manufactured product?

-How many seasons does Melbourne really have?
-What enormous animal migration happens every year in the heart of Melbourne?
+What vast animal migration happens every year in Melbourne?

 What is the world’s largest trampoline?